Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 What's included

-Board-certified shielding calculations for walls, floors, ceilings, and doors
+Board-certified shielding calculations for walls, floors, ceilings, and doors per NCRP 147 & AAPM TG-108

-Multi-Modality Support
+Multi-Modality Coverage

 Post-Installation Verification

-Embedded coordination with architects, engineers, and contractors from plans to first scan
+Direct coordination with architects, engineers, and contractors from plans to first scan

 Why it matters